AndreFrieling/CovidTravelChecker/README.md

 <p>In our bid to do our part, we've expanded a free public API for others to build apps upon.
-The API returns live 7-day-incidence for up to five preselected countries.</p>
+The API returns live 7-day-incidence for preselected countries.</p>

 <h2>What the API does